 – 1 ½ cup of almond milk

-– 1 flax egg replacement *see recipe below
+– 1 flax egg replacement (find the recipe below)

 Mix well the 3 ingredients and let sit for 30 minutes.
 Cook the crepes in a crepe pan, with a little bit of coconut oil.

-In a different pan, I cook the fruit of my choice.
-My favorite is apple and cinnamon crepes.
-I peel and slice 2-3 apples.
-On medium heat, I cook them in a bit of coconut oil and a teaspoon of cinnamon, until brown.
-Then I add raisins.
-I serve this mixture in the crepes, with a lot of maple syrup!
+Peel and slice 2-3 apples.
+On medium heat, cook them in a bit of coconut oil and a teaspoon of cinnamon, until brown.
+Then add raisins and serve this mixture in the crepes, with a lot of maple syrup!

-My boyfriend’s favorite is the chocolate crepe.
-When the crepes is almost ready in the pan, I add a handful of dark dairy free chocolate nibs, and I let it melt for a minute.
-Then I add banana and maple syrup.
-During the summer, i choose fruits like strawberries and raspberries.
+An all-time favorite is the chocolate banana crepe.
+When the crepes are almost ready in the pan, just add a handful of dark dairy-free chocolate nibs, and let it melt for a minute.
+Then add sliced banana and maple syrup.
+During the summer, you could also choose fruits like strawberries and raspberries.
 So delicious!

 How to make the egg replacement

-The recipe is simple: For 1 egg, you need 1 tablespoon of ground flax seed, and 3 tablespoon of water.
+The recipe is simple: For 1 egg, you need 1 tablespoon of ground flax seed and 3 tablespoons of water.
 Mix well for a minute, until you reach the consistency of an egg.